 I have tested the new Senco PC0968 Air Compressor for about a month now and must say that it is a great little compressor.
-Compressors are of two types, diaphragm and piston.
-The former is for light duty, low output situations.
+Compressors are of two types, diaphragm, and piston.
+The former is for light-duty, low output situations.
 A good example is a 12-volt emergency compressor you carry in the car.
-It takes awhile to fill a tire but sure beasts sitting by the side of the road.
+It takes a while to fill a tire but it sure beats sitting by the side of the road.
 Diaphragm compressors are also noisier than their piston cousins.

 - Current draw: 8 amps @115V

 - Pump-up time: 0 – 135 psi 82 seconds